sunreetsingh6131/Seng3011_coders/README.md

 Try and run the Webserver.py at a different port everytime to avoid the message "Port number already in use!"

-webscraper.py :

-API online url - Base URL: virtserver.swaggerhub.com/samantha-p/cdc-scraper/1.0.0
+API Base online url - virtserver.swaggerhub.com/samantha-p/cdc-scraper/1.0.0